Toilet Found! is sustained by readers who made purchases through specific links on this site. Learn more

 Limited Color Choice For This 2 Models

 When White, or near White is all you need, you may skip to the next section.
-Otherwise please take note of this two models, K-5172-RA, and K-8687.
+Otherwise please take note of these two models, K-5172-RA, and K-8687 (DISCONTINUED).

-But for K-8687, you should check and compare the price difference between buying just the K-8687 model alone or a combination of San Souci K-4000 and the Purefresh K-5588 seat.
+But for K-8687 (DISCONTINUED), you should check and compare the price difference between buying just the K-8687 model (DISCONTINUED) alone or a combination of San Souci K-4000 and the Purefresh K-5588 seat.
 In any case, the Purefresh seat also comes in White and Biscuit only.

 Not A Fan Of Comfort Height?
 You Don’t Deserve These Features Then.

 Why isn’t an elongated bowl model be made available with regular bowl height?
 And why can’t they make the K-4007 with a concealed trapway like those comfort height models?

 Don’t you hate it when the features you want aren’t available on the only model that suits you?
 So are you going to bend a little and go for a comfort height model?
 It looks like you don’t have much choice if that unique San Souci look is a must-have in your bathroom.

 Go scream at KOHLER?

 Alright, admit it.
 It’s the appearance of this San Souci toilet that got you here to find out if this pretty boy is just a pretty boy.
 And judging from the specification, it is quite a mean flushing machine beneath its elegant exterior.
 Though its flushing power is not as badass as the Santa Rosa model, it still offers decent flushing power and rinsing efficiency.